j-cam/hajime/README.md

 # hajime

-A boilerplate/toolkit that makes use of Gulp, PostCSS and Nunjucks to help get new front-end projects up and running quickly.
+A boilerplate/toolkit that makes use of Gulp, PostCSS, and Nunjucks to help get new front-end projects up and running quickly.

 ## Setup